N

 Predators and Threats

-Orcas are one of the biggest natural threats to narwhals in the wild,
+Orcas are one of the biggest natural threats to narwhals in the wild.

-Because of its mass and the freezing conditions of its environment, the narwhal has only a few natural predators in the wild such as orcas, sharks, and humans.
-Occasionally it has been preyed upon by polar bears and walruses, which have been known to kill narwhals when they are caught in a compromised position with restricted movement in shallow ice pools.
+Because of its mass and the freezing conditions of its environment, the narwhal has only a few natural predators in the wild, such as orcas, sharks, and humans.
+Occasionally, it has been preyed upon by polar bears and walruses, which have been known to kill narwhals when they are caught in a compromised position with restricted movement in shallow ice pools.
 In order to avoid falling prey, the narwhal seeks solace and protection in larger groups.
-Adults are able to put up a tough fight, so predators are more likely to target young, sick, and elderly individuals.
+Adults can put up a tough fight, so predators are more likely to target young, sick, and elderly individuals.
 The coloration also offers a degree of camouflage.
 When the narwhale is seen from below, the white stomach blends in with the shallower water.
 When seen from above, the dark back blends in with the deeper water below.

 The narwhal has been hunted by the Inuit for many thousands of years.
 Almost every part of the narwhal is used.
 The blubber and oil are good for lighting and cooking.
 The meat provides an excellent source of vitamin C that is otherwise difficult to obtain in the Arctic.
 And the tusks are used to fashion spears and harpoons.
 The practice is still maintained in many parts of the Arctic.

 Industrial-scale hunting in the 19th and 20th centuries did not threaten the narwhal to quite the same extent as many other species of whales, but it did cause numbers to decline from their peak.
 Hunting is not the only threat, however.
 The narwhal also faces risks from pollution (particularly metal contamination) and climate change.
-As the oceans warm, it not only threatens the narwhal’s natural habitat, but it also opens up the oceans to more human activity such as oil exploitation and shipping.
+As the oceans warm, it not only threatens the narwhal’s natural habitat, but it also opens up the oceans to more human activity, such as oil exploitation and shipping.

 Reproduction, Babies, and Lifespan